 In January 2014, the Tokyo District Court issued a judgment rubber-stamping the extensive and systematic surveillance and information gathering activities targeting Muslims only as a counterterrorism measure.
-English translation of the judgment is attached as Attachment 2.
+English translation of the judgment is attached as Appendix10.

-Although investigation using profiling based on religion violates the international human rights obligations enshrined in the International Covenant on Civil and Political Rights ("ICCPR"), especially Article 2 (right to non-discrimination), 17 (right to privacy), 18 (freedom of religion), and 26 (right to equal protection), Japanese government has not mentioned anything about systematic and extensive surveillance
+Although investigation using profiling based on religion violates the international human rights obligations enshrined in the International Covenant on Civil and Political Rights ("ICCPR"), especially Article 2 (right to non-discrimination), 17 (right to privacy), 18 (freedom of religion), and 26 (right to equal protection), 3 Japanese government did not mention anything about systematic and extensive surveillance and

-1UN Human Rights Council, Report of the Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism, Martin M'jid Scheinin, A/HRC/4/26, January 29, 2007, ¶32.
+&lt;sup>1UN Human Rights Council, Report of the Special Rapporteur on the promotion and protection of human rights and fundamental fredoms while countering terrorism, Martin M'jid Scheinin, A/HRC/4/26, January 29, 2007, ¶32.

-2See, for example, Id, ¶40.
-Most recently, UN Human Rights Committee showed concerns about the practice of racial profiling and surveillance by law enforcement officials targeting certain ethnic minorities, and the surveillance of Muslims undertaken by the Federal Bureau of Investigation and the New York Police Department.
-Human Rights Committee, Conclusion and Recommendations of the Human Rights Committee.
-United States of America: CCPR/C/USA/CO/4, April 23 2014, ¶7.
+&lt;sup>2See, for example, Id, ¶40.UN Human Rights Committee showed concerns about the practice of racial profiling and surveillance by law enforcement officials targeting certain ethnic minorities, and the surveillance of Muslims undertaken by the Federal Bureau of Investigation (FBI) and the New York Police Department (NYPD).
+Human Rights Committee, Concluding Observations.
+United States of America: CCPR/C/USA/CO/4, April 23 2014 at ¶7.